 Key Stage Two

-At Joseph Norton we provide a creative curriculum based around the Cornerstones Curriculum, a nationally recognised approach for delivering outstanding learning opportunities for primary aged children.
+At KS2 we provide a creative curriculum based around the Cornerstones framework, a nationally recognised approach for delivering outstanding learning opportunities for primary aged children.
 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Our curriculum is delivered through Imaginative Learning Projects (ILPs), which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our curriculum provides lots of learning challenges throughout the academic year that require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.
 Cornerstones also provide a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.

 In addition to the Cornerstones Curriculum, children access discrete lessons throughout the year covering additional aspects of English, maths, science, art and design, computing, design technology, languages, history, geography, music, religious education, physical education and swimming.
 Phonics are taught using the scheme ‘Letters and Sounds’.
 The curriculum is supported by a range of interventions such as Forest Schools and working on the school farm.

 An overview of the curriculum we are delivering at KS2 this year can be accessed here.